andreseduardop/lectupedia/content/post/cupper-shortcodes/index.md

 ```
 {{</* figureCupper
 img="sun.jpg"
+alt="Fotografía del sol tomada por la NASA"
-caption="The Sun is the star at the center of the Solar System.
+caption="The Sol is the star at the center of the Solar System.
 It is a nearly perfect sphere of hot plasma, with internal convective motion that generates a magnetic field via a dynamo process.
 It is by far the most important source of energy for life on Earth.
 [Credits](https://images.nasa.gov/details-GSFC_20171208_Archive_e000393.html)."
 command="Resize"
 options="700x" */>}}
 ```

 {{< figureCupper
 img="sun.jpg"
-caption="The Sun is the star at the center of the Solar System.
+alt="Fotografía del sol tomada por la NASA" caption="The Sun is the star at the center of the Solar System.
 It is a nearly perfect sphere of hot plasma, with internal convective motion that generates a magnetic field via a dynamo process.
 It is by far the most important source of energy for life on Earth.
 [Credits](https://images.nasa.gov/details-GSFC_20171208_Archive_e000393.html)." command="Resize" options="700x" >}}